 - “in thy seed shall all the kindreds of the earth be blessed.”

 It’s clear, isn’t it?
 The passage is talking about “children,” and “fathers” and “seed.”
-The word “pais” means “son.”
-But the New King James translators chose “servant.”
-Why?
-They were not alone.
-The New World Translation, created by the Jehovah’s Witnesses who deny the deity of Jesus, translated this word “servant” also.
-So do the NIV, ASV, NASB and other modern Bible translations.
+The word “pais” means “son”.
+Yet the New King James translators chose “servant”, denying the deity of Jesus, likewise the NIV, ASV, NASB and other modern Bible translations.

 Could it be that these modern translators disagree that “pais” can be translated “son?”
 No, the NKJV committee translates this very word as “boy,” “child” or “son” in Matthew 2:16; 17:18; 21:15; Luke 2:43; 9:42; and John 4:51.
 Yet they refused to translate the word as “son” in this powerful sermon where Peter presents Jesus as Messiah and Son of God.